No Covid death as 229 new cases reported in Sindh

 The condition of 137 patients was stated to be critical, including 16 shifted onto ventilators.

+Hyderabad reported 18 new cases, Sukkur 14, Shaheed Benazirabad 13, Jamshoro 11, Kamber and Kashmore 10 each, Shikarpur and Thatta nine each, Ghotki six, Jacobabad, Khairpur and Mirpurkhas five each, Badin, Sanghar and Larkana four each, Tando Allahyar, Tando Muhammad Khan, Umerkot and Tharparkar three each.

-While sharing the vaccination data, the CM said that 27,924,199 vaccinations had been administered upto December 23.
+While sharing the vaccination data, the CM said that 27,924,199 vaccinations had been administered upto December 23, adding that during the last 24 hours 183,825 vaccines were administered.

-The weather is likely to remain cloudy or partly cloudy today in Karachi with chances of drizzle during the night, the...

-The Democrats panel has swept the annual elections of the Karachi Press Club once again, as none of the candidates of...
+In total, 28,108,024 vaccines have administered, which constituted 51 per cent of the vaccination of the eligible population.
+The chief minister has urged the people of the province to follow SOPs.

+LAHORE : Number of citizens benefiting from Police Service Centers has increased by 200,000 this year as compared to...

 Comments